'Fight will go on' for better Fylde train services after government scraps fund

 “We will await the next steps and take part in whatever review is undertaken, but in the meantime we’ll also look at how we might be able to progress the loop in other ways - and just keep the conversation going,” Richard added.

-Although admitting to being slightly “more pessimistic” on the prospect of the project ever now coming to pass, Tony Ford, chair of the South Fylde Line Community Rail Partnership, told the LDRS he shared the sentiment about continuing to fight for it.
+Although admitting to being slightly “more pessimistic” on the prospect of the project ever now coming to pass, Tony Ford, chair of the South Fylde Line Community Rail Partnership, told The Gazette he shared the sentiment about continuing to fight for it.

 “As well as a half-hourly service, the other big benefit of the loop would be the potential for trains to be able to get past any disruption along the line - such as [that caused by] a trespasser or [another] train.